AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 ## Goals

-- Allow users to express requests for sharing a resource, and guarantee that the GPU can not be oversubscribed at the scheduling level.
+- Allow users to express requests for sharing a resource, and guarantee that the GPU cannot be oversubscribed at the scheduling level.

 ## Non Goals